turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 ## Step 5: Find a bucket in Alarm for versioning

 In [Send an alert to email]( /guardrails/docs/runbooks/getting-started-gcp/send-alert-to-email) we left your test bucket in the `Alarm` state.
-Locate it in **Controls by State** and select the control
+Locate it in **Controls by State** and select the control.

 <p><img alt="aws_search_bucket_in_alarm_for_quick_action" src="/images/docs/guardrails/getting-started/getting-started-aws/apply-quick-action/aws-search-bucket-in-alarm-for-quick-action.png"/></p>